-Compile current financial statement, membership status and report of executive office.
+Compile current financial statement, membership status and report of Executive Director.
 Coordinate related information in preparation for fall conference/board meeting.

 Remind conference committee to prepare sponsor posters.

 Bring awards to be presented at the annual conference.

 Send out ballots for officer elections on behalf of international secretary.